 5. Montreal International Jazz Festival

-The 10-day-long festival gets over 200,000 global visitors from more than 30 countries.
-The festival usually takes place at the end of June and lasts ten days ( this year the festival will be June 29 to July 8, 2023).
+The 10-day-long festival gets over 200,000 visitors from more than 30 countries.
+The festival usually takes place at the end of June and lasts 10 days (in 2023, the festival is on from June 29 to July 8).

 For most outdoor concerts, admission is free.
 For indoor concerts, you will have to book your tickets in advance.
 Click here to learn about the various performers and book your tickets.